Frequently Asked Questions (FAQ)

-Q: How much time does it take to go from my hotel to the House of Estates?
+Q: How much time does it take to go from my hotel to the Dublin Castle?

-A: If you are planning on sleeping in the hotels that we suggested, it will generally take you between 15-25 minutes to get to the venue.
-If you leave from city center and prefer public transportation, we recommend you take tram number 7B towards Hallituskatu.
-You hop off at that stop (Hallituskatu) and the House of Estate is only a minute walk away.
+A: If you are planning on staying in the hotels that we have suggested, it will generally take you around 10-15 minutes to get to the venue.
+You can either walk or get a taxi.

 Q: Where can I change my money to Euro currency?
 Do I need to do that?

-Q: Where can I go in Helsinki during my free time?
+Q: Where can I go in Dublin during my free time?

 Q: I still have questions.
 What should I do?